mpusz/wg21-papers/src/3045R0_quantities_and_units_library.md

 kind.
 In other words, `si::metre` (and scaled units based on it) can be used to express the amount of any quantity of kind _length_.

-Associated units are so useful and common in the library that they got their own concepts `AssociatedUnit<T>` to improve the interfaces.
+Associated units are so useful and common in the library that they got their own [`AssociatedUnit<T>`](#AssociatedUnit-concept) concept to improve the interfaces.

 Please note that for some systems of units (e.g., natural units), a unit may not have an associated quantity type.
 For example, if we define the speed of light constant as `c = 1`, we can